 The service was very efficient and thorough.
 The electrician helped us a lot to find the right lights for our needs.
 I would recommend this company any time.— Janet Chin via Google Reviews

 Octavio and his team were professional, the project was completed well within the time frame quoted and performed a meticulous job.
 He updated us timely on the status of the work.
 Very satisfied with the service.— Vinay via Homestars

 I was very unhappy with the old track-lighting in our house and Octavio did a walk-through to suggest possible alternatives.
 Once we had a plan, he removed the tracks and did all the re-wiring necessary to hang some great new lights.
 I am extremely happy with the result, and with WireChief’s service.
 Octavio was always on time and courteous; he let me know ahead of time what was going to happen, and when he encountered obstacles he discussed them with me and offered solutions.
 I would recommend WireChief to anyone.— Jen via Homestars

 When setting up their home office, most people tend to focus on the big purchase items–the desk, chair, and filing system.
 Lighting often comes up as an afterthought–and yet, poor lighting can cause eyestrain, headaches, and is most certainly not a mood enhancer.
-Pay attention, fellow workaholics, because considering the high percentage of time we spend toiling away, it makes sense to create a setting with optimal lighting.
+Considering the high percentage of time we spend in our home offices it makes sense to create a setting with optimal lighting.

 Here’s what you need to know:

 No matter how well-designed your home, bad lighting can easily kill the mood.
 Recessed pot lights are a great option that when used strategically can effectively remedy that—but they can turn your ceiling into Swiss cheese and shroud your quarters in dull light.